How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 #6 Giving Guidance On The Post

-Even before the contract is negotiated and signed, we will outline the very specific hashtags and the brand’s social handle that needs to be included in any posts.
+Even before the contract is negotiated and signed, we will outline the very specific hashtags and the brand’s social handle that need to be included in any posts.
 Suggested messaging is also provided to the celebrity influencer.
-If it is a ‘real’ celebrity, then they often post almost word for word – sometimes without a lot of creativity, although some celebrities are great with being creative.
+If it is a ‘real’ celebrity, then they often post almost word for word – sometimes without a lot of creativity, although some celebrities are great at being creative.
 And sometimes celebs slip up - like Scott Disick of Kardashian fame did.
 Check out the blog we wrote on how he royally messed up: How One Brand One Big On A Celebrity Influencer Endorsement Mistake - but the brand still got lucky.

 In fact, the brand gave explicit instructions on the post.
 The problem was, he posted the instructions along WITH the post.
 He took word for word a little too far.
 Major fail.

 If it is a social influencer, they usually will put their own spin on the language used.
-There can be an entire photo shoot for a picture of a brand with a celebrity – but usually it is more natural, as that is what social posting is – a casual and (hopefully) authentic way to create a statement without it sounding forced.
+There can be an entire photo shoot for a picture of a brand with a celebrity – but usually, it is more natural, as that is what social posting is – a casual and (hopefully) authentic way to create a statement without it sounding forced.

 The contract will likely state that the product needs to be recognizable – although we have seen some Viners where the product is barely recognizable in their videos, but hashtagged.